rkalescky/documentation/common/description_long.rst

 M2 contains 36 accelerator nodes with NVIDIA GPUs are configured with dual Intel Xeon E5-2695v4 2.1 GHz 18-core “Broadwell” processors, 256 GB of DDR4-2400 memory, and one NVIDIA P100 GPU accelerator.
-Each NVIDIA P100 GPU has 3584 CUDA cores and 16 GB CoWoS HBM2 memory.
+Each NVIDIA P100 GPU has 3,584 CUDA cores and 16 GB CoWoS HBM2 memory.
 The P100 GPU is the based on the new Pascal architecture and an extremely high bandwidth (732 GB/s) stacked memory architecture.
-In addition, M2 has one...
-These GPU nodes, combined with an ever-broadening set of drop-in replacement libraries and ever easier to implement CUDA-based programming environments, make GPU-based acceleration significantly more approachable for many computationally
+In addition, M2 has one ever-broadening set of drop-in replacement libraries and ever easier to implement CUDA-based programming environments, make GPU-based acceleration significantly more approachable for many computationally